taimoorkhan-nlp/text_edit_distance_similarity/README.md

 >conda activate edit_distance
 >pip install -r requirements.txt
 >jupyter lab
-execute the notebook cells to call all methods defined in `utils.py` on same texts
+execute the notebook cells to call all methods defined in utils.py
 ```

 ## Sample input (For example to tweets)